magdaU/playwright-java-dulux-uk/README.md

 👉Future Improvements

 TO DO:

 -avoid repeating the code, methods like tearDown, setupMobile/Desktop, createSetup are repeated in both test classes and contain the same logic
-- as for page object classes - it is good practice for them not to contain assertions, there is a test for that, or a higher layer
+-as for page object classes - it is good practice for them not to contain assertions, there is a test for that, or a higher layer
-- It would also be nice to use the Page Object Pattern and inheritance by extending Page classes no AssertJ → test
+-it would also be nice to use the Page Object Pattern and inheritance by extending Page classes no AssertJ → test